The "Indoor textile" product group includes:

 - mattress cover fabrics,

-Carpets, upholstery fabrics, curtains, mattress ducks and household linen produced in Belgium all have an excellent reputation and therefore have customers worldwide.
+Interior textiles produced in Belgium have an excellent reputation and therefore have customers worldwide.

-Together with the Flemish export agency Flanders Investment and Trade (FIT), Fedustria assists companies active in interior textiles in their export efforts.
-Among other things, this is organised via group participation in major international trade fairs, including Domotex (Hannover) and Intertextile Home Textiles (Shanghai).
-Fedustria and FIT also remain actively involved in organising the annual BFM Fabric Show (formerly London Fabric) in the spring, together with our colleagues from British Furniture Manufacturers (BFM).
-In September, Fedustria is also one of the agencies behind the Decosit trade fair for furniture and decorative fabrics at Brussels Expo.
+Along with the Flemish export agency Flanders Investment and Trade (FIT), Fedustria assists companies active in interior textiles in their export efforts.
+Among other things, this is organised via group participation in major international trade fairs, including Domotex (Hannover).
+Heimtextil (Frankfurt) also remains an important international trade exhibition.
+Fedustria also continues to support companies in their actions on the important British market.
+In September, Fedustria is also one of the agencies behind the Decosit trade fair for furniture and decorative fabrics at Brussels Expo, now on 5-6 September 2023.
+And with the reopening of China since December 2022, new prospects may well present themselves there.

-The corona pandemic seriously disrupted the trade fair calendar, first with postponements to later on in the year, which were subsequently mostly cancelled.
-Nevertheless, physical trade fairs still have an important role in the world of interior textiles.
-Precisely because it's possible to physically display new collections so people can touch them, as well as face-to-face contact with customers, physical trade fairs remain vital.
-And fairs remain the best way to meet potential customers.
-Fedustria's surveys of its member companies on the corona pandemic showed that it is clearly not the "end" of trade fairs.
+Even though the coronavirus pandemic has severely shaken the trade exhibition calendar from 2020 through 2022, physical trade exhibitions continue to have their place within the world of interior textiles.
+Precisely because it is possible to physically display new collections so people can touch them, as well as face-to-face contact with customers, physical trade fairs remain vital.
+And exhibitions remain the best way to meet new customers.

 The export challenges of Brexit